 All of us want to minimize these risks while optimizing appropriate tool selection; with that goal in mind, the districts have created this description of their unified approach.

 “At No Cost to Parents”

-Originating with the ‘Free’ in ‘FAPE’, a district must provide educationally needed AT materials and services "at no cost to parents" (except for surgically implanted devices).
+Originating with the ‘Free’ in ‘FAPE’, a district must ensure the provision of educationally needed AT materials and services “at no cost to parents” (except for surgically implanted devices).
 In this section, we will discuss the district’s funding constraints because that issue touches on non-district entities, then in the next section we will talk about determination of that need.